amccully/sp23-cse110-lab4/expose/javascript/part2.md

 15. == checks for equality of the value, === checks for same type and equality, so === is basically a strict equality.

 17. The result would be a returned array which has [2, 4, 6], the original array numbers doubled.
 We can see this is the case by tracing the function and seeing that the callback function returns the number that's passed in times 2.

+19. First 1 then 4 will print, the two regular console log statements.
+3 will also print right after instantly (0 second timeout).
+But 2 will print after 1 second of waiting.
+Output order: 1, 4, 3, 2